Secure domain with HTTPS if you use your own website

 Ecwid protects your customer data with SSL certificate and HTTPS protocol.
 When you add your Ecwid store to an existing website, you keep our free SSL certificate for your store.
 Although the rest of the website is a separate matter.
 You need to purchase an SSL certificate to protect sensitive information or even boost search engine rankings.

 To provide security throughout your customers’ experience with your brand, buy and install an SSL certificate for your site.
 This will show the secure "lock" icon in your customers' browsers and will run your entire site via HTTPS.

 If you use the Instant Site with an Ecwid domain (like https://example.company.site), you already have an SSL certificate by default.

-Some site builders offer a simple way to enable SSL.
-Check out their Help Center or contact their support team to find out how to set it up.
+Some site builders offer a simple way to install SSL — you can simply enable it.
+Check out your site builder's Help Center or contact their support team to find out how to set up SSL for your website domain.

 Wix: you can enable SSL for your website right in your Wix admin area: